 - Interview with Award-Winning Comedian Jarred ChristmasI had the opportunity to interview the brilliantly funny Jarred Christmas ahead of his new comedy roadshow The Mighty Kids Beatbox Comedy Show.
 Jarred is […]

-- Interview with Award Winning Glass Engraver Steve LeeToday I have the pleasure of interviewing the talented Steve Lee, an award winning glass engraver, cancer survivor and my wonderful big brother.
-Steve Lee […]
+- Interview with Award-Winning Glass Engraver Steve LeeToday I have the pleasure of interviewing the talented Steve Lee, an award-winning glass engraver, cancer survivor and my wonderful big brother where he shares […]

-- Interview with best selling Author and owner of Memory Zoo, Katie SilverthorneI am honoured to be interviewing the inspirational Katie Silverthorne who is a best selling author and also the owner of a thriving business called […]
+- Interview with owner of Memory Zoo, Katie SilverthorneI am honoured to be interviewing the inspirational Katie Silverthorne who is a best selling author and also the owner of a thriving business called […]